 - 2.6 Increasing the amount of energy from renewable and low carbon technologies will help to make sure the UK has a secure energy supply, reduce greenhouse gas emissions to slow down climate change and stimulate investment in new jobs and businesses.
-Planning has an important role in the delivery of new renewable and low carbon energy infrastructure in locations where the local environmental impact is acceptable. - 2.7 The landscape in Foxton Parish is one of the most sensitive landscapes in Harborough district and is unable to accommodate wind turbines without degradation of the existing landscape.
+Planning has an important role in the delivery of new renewable and low carbon energy infrastructure in locations where the local environmental impact is acceptable. - 2.7 The landscape in Foxton parish is one of the most sensitive landscapes in Harborough district and is unable to accommodate wind turbines without degradation of the existing landscape.
 Large-scale solar farms can also have a negative impact on the local landscape.
-We do not believe that people will want to visit and spend their money in an area they regard as spoiled by wind or solar farms

-2.8 Many microgeneration technologies projects, such as solar photovoltaic and air source heat pumps are often permitted development which means they do not require planning permission providing certain limits and conditions are met.
+Large-scale renewable energy development is also unsuitable as we do not believe that people will want to visit and spend their money in an area they regard as spoiled by wind or solar farms. - 2.8 Many microgeneration technologies projects, such as solar photovoltaic and air source heat pumps are often permitted development which means they do not require planning permission providing certain limits and conditions are met.